StarPlayrX/Virtual-Multi-Mouse/README.md

 Reboot or with first_script.sh, Restart the game

 **News**
-Designed to work with Mister B's first_script.sh
+Designed to work with MizterB's first_script.sh
-The repo includes a special version that's optimized for MM
+We've special version that's optimized for MM

 **Directions**
 Copy custom.sh script to an ExFat partition and attach it to your Batocera machine.